Tada Drastuh Svarupe’vasthanam

 Yoga reminds us to take a step back from, or to take a step toward, these different expressions in order to recognize who and what we truly are and to express this fully in the world.

-It asks that we do not overidentify with the falsehoods…that we do not overidentify with our physical expressions outside of the need to remain an optimally functioning healthy unit so that we will remains alive and vibrant for as long as possible.
-It urges us to reject the numerous false selves that we make up in our heads individually and together in groups, and it asks that we instead see the truth of our vessels as the beautiful containers of our life that they are, as we process our experiences and change over time until we eventually becomes obsolete and die with age.
+It asks that we do not overidentify with the falsehoods…that we do not overidentify with our physical expressions outside of the need to remain an optimally functioning healthy unit so that we will remain alive and vibrant for as long as possible to achieve our fullest spiritual potential.
+It urges us to reject the numerous false selves that we make up in our heads individually and together in groups, and it asks that we instead see the truth of our vessels as the beautiful containers of our life that they are, as we process our experiences and change over time until our bodies eventually become obsolete and die with age.

-But the illusions of the mind can be strong for many, as we are born into families where the influences of the identifies and contexts of our existence are strong and we give “meaning” to relationships and actions based on distorted projections passed on in our cultures and from our DNA by those who existed before us…For generations upon generations humans tend to play out their delusions and dramas so convincingly that most of never see, know, or come into, their true selves in the one lifetime that we have the ability to do so.
+But the illusions of the mind can be strong for many, as humans are born into families where the influences of the identities and contexts of our species’ existence are quite strong and most people give “meaning” to relationships and actions based on distorted projections passed on in their cultures and from their DNA by those who existed before them…For generations, upon generations, humans tend to play out their delusions and dramas so convincingly that most never see, know, or come into, their True Self in the one lifetime that they have the ability to do so.

-Instead of stepping into our true nature, millions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” their “race” (even though as far as biology is concerned homo sapiens is all that we are), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle to rights of others, disrespect the lives of other living beings and themselves, and desecrate their true nature in order to participate in their illusions/delusions.
+Instead of stepping into their True Nature, billions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” “race” (even though as far as biology is concerned homo sapiens are all one and the same), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle the rights of others, disrespect the lives of other living beings and themselves, and desecrate their True Nature in order to participate in their illusions/delusions.

-Everyday, if we look out into the word, we can watch the terrifying display as our species, smiling and laughing, drunkenly parades its many costumes around in front of others, comparing and poking and falling apart when illusions are shattered…Even though beyond these costumes, illusions, delusions, and numerous performances of the distorted mind, the third Sutra in our lesson teaches us, there is the ever-present truth of who we are, unchanging and infinitely more beautiful in its expression of our nature as manifestations that emerged from the explosion of potential that created all that exists and will exist in time.
+Every day, if one looks out into the world, he/she can watch the terrifying display as our species, smiling and laughing, drunkenly parades its many costumes around in front of others, comparing and poking and falling apart when illusions are shattered…Even though beyond these costumes, illusions, delusions, and numerous performances of the distorted mind, the third Sutra in our lesson teaches us, there is the ever-present Truth of who we are, unchanging and infinitely more beautiful in its expression of our nature as manifestations that emerged from the explosion of potential that created all that exists and will exist in time and the universe.

-Yoga aims to get us close to this truth through a process of purification; purification of the mind, body, and spirit so that we can truly see ourselves and others in our true form, work diligently to express more of this truth in our day to day actions, and then expand our compassion out to those who are lost (in the form of laughter, or tears, or service, and everything in between).
+Yoga aims to get us all individually and collectively close to this truth through a process of purification; purification of the mind, body, and spirit so that we can fully see ourselves and others in our True essence, work diligently to express more of this truth in our day to day actions, and then expand our compassion out to those who are lost (in the form of laughter, or tears, or service, and everything in between).

-Why Does It Matter If People Are Lost In The Delusion?
+Why Does It Matter If People Are Lost In The Delusion And Ignorance?

-Well, these expressions have an impact in the world and create misery that is unnecessary and unfair to all of life.
+Well, these expressions have an impact on the world and create misery that is unnecessary and unfair to all of life.

-Homo sapiens acting upon mere illusion, look out into the world, and at each other, and falsely think that they can decide what is beautiful, valuable, meaningful, worthy, good, bad, and so forth, when nature has made all things perfect for survival and the perpetuation of life, they look out into the all of existence that is grander and far more superior than anything that they could create individually or collectively and make judgments that are disrespectful and degrading about everything from others skins colors, to hair textures, to facial features, and body composition, to completing disregarding the value of even the basic things that are required for life to be sustained on this planet like plants that produce oxygen, clean water, and clean air, and feel entitled to act as if they, and their delusions are superior to other living beings and all of life…those who are lost in their own miserable projections create things like the idea of white supremacy to justify their evil actions, create systems of overconsumption that destroy our planet and murder billions of living things each day, and our societies, and our literal planet, are then shaped in ways that sustain misery and death instead of creating a better way forward when this is not necessary.
+Homo sapiens acting upon mere illusion, look out into the world, and at each other, and falsely think that they can decide what is beautiful, valuable, meaningful, worthy, good, bad, and so forth, when nature has made all things perfect for survival and for the perpetuation of life.
+Humans look out into all of existence that is grander and far more superior than anything that they could create individually or collectively and make judgments that are disrespectful and degrading about everything from others’ skins colors, to hair textures, to facial features, and body composition, to completely disregarding the value of even the basic things that are required for life to be sustained on this planet like plants that produce oxygen, clean water, and clean air, and feel entitled to act as if they, and their delusions are superior to other living beings and all of life…those who are lost in their own miserable projections create things like the idea of white supremacy, for example, to justify their evil actions, create systems of overconsumption that destroy our planet and murder billions of living things each day in the name of commerce, and our societies, and our literal planet, are then shaped in ways that sustain misery and death instead of creating a better way forward because these types of destruction are not necessary.

-It matters because life itself, which is the most invaluable gift that ever existed, is being disrespected and desiccated by ignorance and bad behavior that is not even founded in reality.
+It matters because life itself, which is the most invaluable gift that ever existed, is being disrespected and desecrated by ignorance and bad behavior that is not even founded in Reality.

 So, How Do We Move Forward When The World Is So Disconnected And Simultaneously Interconnected In This Ongoing Creation of Misery Caused By Overidentification With Illusions?

-Always remember that while you, at your core, are always an invaluable being, beautiful and perfect as nature created and shaped you in everyway, you can get muddied up and dragged into the chaos if you happen to fall into (or be born into) the mud, which we all are.
+Always remember that while you, at your core, are always an invaluable being, beautiful and perfect as nature created and shaped you in every way, your ego can get muddied up and dragged into the chaos if you happen to fall into (or be born into) the mud, which we all are.

-Once you are fully clothed in your rightful contamination-free garments without any potential for further contamination, since you will have removed yourself from the mud and gained immunity from it, then your life will be simply about living as your true self and you will go about the business of creating something beautiful the world.
+Once you are fully clothed in your rightful contamination-free garments without any potential for further contamination since you will have removed yourself from the mud and gained immunity from it, then your life will be simply about living as your True Self and you will go about the business of creating something beautiful in the world.

-The problem that makes this simple truth so difficult to implement and understand, is that most people identify with their illnesses and “infections” or feel that they cannot rid themselves of the stench of their diseased minds or bad karma once they have spend years solidifying these expressions as a part of their “identity,” which explains why so many are afraid of change.
+The problem that makes this simple truth so difficult to implement and understand for many, is that most people identify with their illnesses and “infections” or feel that they cannot rid themselves of the stench of their diseased minds or bad karma once they have spent years solidifying these expressions as a part of their “identity,” which explains why so many are afraid of change.
 But, ultimately only you can decide whether you will ever be free.
 The path of purification is always open for you to step upon if you choose to do so.

-This week, I invite you to think about what mud and muck and bacteria needs to be removed from your mind in order for you to see your healthy radiant self reflected in your life and in the world.
+This week, I invite you to think about what mud and muck, and bacteria need to be removed from your mind in order for you to see your healthy radiant self reflected in your life and in the world.

 Is it a false ideology, an overidentification with an illusory identify, a false story of some kind that is keeping you from progressing?

-Look deeply into the mirror of your mind, see what is reflected there and ask yourself if it is really all that you are?
-If not, then what can you do to move closer to your true nature?
+Look deeply into the mirror of your mind, see what is reflected there, and ask yourself if it is really all that you are?
+Is what is there even true/True?
+If not, then what can you do to move closer to your Truth/True Nature?